Home Insurance

 In a small number of incidents, victims report a high repair cost; in contrast, in the majority of incidents (59%) the victim reported no cost of damage.
 As a result, the mean damage cost is a lot higher than the median damage cost.

 As you can see below, most burglaries result in no damage, which can occur if a burglar enters an unlocked door, for instance.
-One in ten burglaries (attempted and successful) have a repair cost of £100 to £249.
-And in 1 in 50 successful burglaries the cost to fix damaged doors and windows is more than £5,000.
+Door and window damage, when caused, most often costs in the range of £100 to £249.
+And in 3 of 100 successful burglaries, the cost to fix damage including doors and windows is more than £5,000.

 Chart showing the cost to repair burglary damage to doors and windows